mlowicki/termtodo/README.md

 Examples:

-Delete first todo from the list (number 1):
+Delete the first todo from the list (number 1):
 ```
 :r
 ```